FMS 2025.04

 export LIBYAML_ROOT=<your libyaml install directory>

-Setting custom flags with the bash shell
+Setting custom flags

-To override the default compiler flags:
+To override the default compiler flags, you can set them via CMake arguments:

 2. Build and install FMS with CMake